MariusHaueis/Warehouse/README.md

 The size of the warehouses(representing the total amount of items that can be stored of the specific product type) The values can be changed in the WarehouseConsole class in the object generation( line 38)

+You can also add a number of branches by creating more company objects in the constructor of the WarehouseApp class.